PhoenicianAnarchist/mc_scripts/readme.md

 - `nbt`: uncompressed
 - `dat`: compressed with gzip

+## chunk_extractor

+Extracts chunk data and converts to JSON.
+Specific regions and chunks can be specified, otherwise all will be extracted.

 ## dump_structures

 Parses region files within a save and extracts structure types and locations.